hallindavid/timr/README.md

 # Begin time tracking on project with short code of acp
 php timr project:start acp

-# Begin time tracking on project with id of 7
-php timr project:start --id=7
 ```

 *stop working on project*